mecid/mecid.github.io/_posts/2025-06-24-glassifying-tabs-in-swiftui.md

 }
 ```

-As you can see in the example above, we still use the old TabView, but instead of placing tab content inside the TabView we wrap it with Tab type.
-We can also programmatically control the tab selection by using TabView with Tab in pair.
+As you can see in the example above, we still use the old *TabView*, but instead of placing tab content inside the *TabView* we wrap it with *Tab* type.
+We can also programmatically control the tab selection by using *TabView* with *Tab* in pair.

 ```swift
 struct ContentView: View {